How much do you spend on coffee?

 Let us lay out the actual math without softening it.
-A standard specialty coffee drink — a flat white, a latte, an iced matcha — costs between $5 and $7 at most urban cafés.
+A standard specialty drink — a flat white, a latte, an iced matcha — costs between $5 and $7 at most cafés.
 We will use $5 as the conservative baseline.

 One purchase per day, 5 days a week: